South Korea's LG Chem sends delegation to India to probe deadly gas leak

 The accident occurred some 14 km (9 miles) inland from the east coast city of Visakhapatnam, in the southern state of Andhra Pradesh, at a plant operated by LG Polymers, a unit of South Korea’s biggest petrochemical maker, LG Chem.

+Some 13,000 tonnes of styrene monomer stored at LG Polymers’ plant will be shipped to South Korea’s southwestern city of Yeosu, where LG Chem’s styrene monomer plant is located, a company spokesman said.

+LG Chem typically imports about 170,000 tonnes per year of styrene monomer for its Yeosu plant to make petrochemical products including polystyrene, the spokesman added.

-Reporting by Hyunjoo Jin and Cynthia Kim; Editing by Himani Sarkar
+Reporting by Hyunjoo Jin and Jane Chung; Editing by Himani Sarkar